 The Vorsprung costs quite a bit more than the lower trims, but it's for a good reason.
 This trim comes with 21-inch alloy wheels, a heads-up display, 360-degree camera (to prevent blind spots), wireless phone charging, an improved Bang and Olufsen premium sound system and much more.

 The exterior of the A7 Sportback will appeal to most drivers.
 It has the sleek angles of a coupe, but the practicality of a hatchback.
-It's the perfect compromise between sporty fun and a car that your family can approve of.
+It's the perfect compromise between sporty fun and a good family car.
 The design of the sloping "Sportback" roofline is well-executed and it gives the car a distinctive and robust look.

 The entry-level model is the 40 TDI, which has a 2.0-litre diesel engine and is equipped with 198bhp.
 The 40 TDI is the only A7 engine that doesn't come with quattro (Audi's all-wheel-drive system) as standard, but it's an optional extra.
 Performance is decent on this engine, with a 0-62mph of 8.3 seconds (or 7.0 seconds with quattro) and a respectable MPG of 57.6.

 A popular mid-range model, the 45 TFSI offers a nice compromise between performance and price.
 This 242bhp 2.0-litre petrol engine is excellent, and it can reach 0-62mph in just 6.2 seconds.
 As expected with a petrol engine, the fuel economy suffers a bit compared to diesel counterparts.
 Still, with around 40 mpg, it's not too bad at all.